LalehCabassu/weather-app/README.md

 # weather-app
-Weather web app backed by OpenWeatherAPI
+Weather web app backed by OpenWeatherAPI in Python/Django

 ## Introduction
 This web app provides a nice simple interface to get the weather information of any city that you wish.